semaphoreci/docs/docs/reference/semaphore-changelog.md

 - Go 1.14.13
 - Go 1.15.6
-- Php 7.3.25
+- PHP 7.3.25
-- Php 7.4.13
+- PHP 7.4.13

-To learn more about this image, check our [ubuntu 18.04 page](https://docs.semaphoreci.com/ci-cd-environment/ubuntu-18.04-image/).
+To learn more about this image, check our [Ubuntu 18.04 page](https://docs.semaphoreci.com/ci-cd-environment/ubuntu-18.04-image/).

 ### Week of December 7, 2020